Related article: A crash course in using GPO telephones in the modern world

 I have made quite a few alterations from the original implementation – adding “Redial” functionality, as well as simplifying the programming of speed dials.

 You can get my code here on github.
-Alternatively the code on Arnie’s repository works just fine, but functionality differs significantly.
+Alternatively the code on Arnie’s repository will work – provided that internal pull-ups are enabled on PB1 and PB2.
+Functionality differs significantly.

 Wiring it up